kriszyp/lmdb-js/README.md

 ```
 You can override the default encoding of keys, and cause keys to be returned as node buffers using the `keyIsBuffer` database option (generally slower), use `keyIsUint32` for keys that are strictly 32-bit unsigned integers, or provide a custom key encoder/decoder with `keyEncoder` (see custom key encoding).

-Once you created have a store, the following methods are available:
+Once you created have a db, the following methods are available:

-### `store.get(key): any`
+### `db.get(key): any`
 This will retrieve the value at the specified key.
 The `key` must be a JS value/primitive as described above, and the return value will be the stored data (dependent on the encoding), or `undefined` if the entry does not exist.

-### `store.getEntry(key): any`
+### `db.getEntry(key): any`
 This will retrieve the the entry at the specified key.
 The `key` must be a JS value/primitive as described above, and the return value will be the stored entry, or `undefined` if the entry does not exist.
-An entry is object with a `value` property for the value in the database (as returned by `store.get`), and a `version` property for the version number of the entry in the database (if `useVersions` is enabled for the database).
+An entry is object with a `value` property for the value in the database (as returned by `db.get`), and a `version` property for the version number of the entry in the database (if `useVersions` is enabled for the database).

-### `store.put(key, value, version?: number, ifVersion?: number): Promise<boolean>`
+### `db.put(key, value, version?: number, ifVersion?: number): Promise<boolean>`
 This will store the provided value/data at the specified key.
 If the database is using versioning (see options below), the `version` parameter will be used to set the version number of the entry.
 If the `ifVersion` parameter is set, the put will only occur if the existing entry at the provided key has the version specified by `ifVersion` at the instance the commit occurs (LMDB commits are atomic by default).
 If the `ifVersion` parameter is not set, the put will occur regardless of the previous value.

 This operation will be enqueued to be written in a batch transaction.
 Any other operations that occur within the current event turn (until next event after I/O by default) will also occur in the same transaction.
 This will return a promise for the completion of the put.
 The promise will resolve once the transaction has finished committing.
 The resolved value of the promise will be `true` if the `put` was successful, and `false` if the put did not occur due to the `ifVersion` not matching at the time of the commit.
 Once the promise resolves, the transaction will have been fully written to the physical storage medium (durable commit, guaranteed available in the future as far as the OS/physical storage can permit and confirm, even if there is power loss or system crash).

 If `put` is called inside a transaction, the put will be executed immediately in the current transaction.

-### `store.remove(key, valueOrIfVersion?: number): Promise<boolean>`
+### `db.remove(key, valueOrIfVersion?: number): Promise<boolean>`
 This will delete the entry at the specified key.
 This functions like `put`, with the same optional conditional version.
 This is batched along with put operations, and returns a promise indicating the success of the operation.
 If you are using a database with duplicate entries per key (with `dupSort` flag), you can specify the value to remove as the second parameter (instead of a version).

 Again, if this is performed inside a transation, the removal will be performed in the current transaction.

-### `store.transactionAsync(callback: Function): Promise`
+### `db.transaction(callback: Function): Promise`
 This will run the provided callback in a transaction, asynchronously starting the transaction, then running the callback, then later committing the transaction.
 By running within a transaction, the code in the callback can perform multiple database operations atomically and isolated (fully [ACID compliant](https://en.wikipedia.org/wiki/ACID)).
 Any `put` or `remove` operations are immediately written to the transaction and can be immediately read afterwards (you can call `get()` or `getRange()` without awaiting for a returned promise) in the transaction.

-The callback function will be queued along with other `put` and `remove` operations, and run in the same transaction as other operations that have been queued in the current event turn, and will be executed in the order they were called. `transactionAsync` will return a promise that will resolve once its transaction has been committed.
+The callback function will be queued along with other `put` and `remove` operations, and run in the same transaction as other operations that have been queued in the current event turn, and will be executed in the order they were called. `transaction` will return a promise that will resolve once its transaction has been committed.
 The promise will resolve to the value returned by the callback function.

 For example:
 ```
 let products = open(...);
 // decrement count if above zero function buyShoe() {
-	return products.transactionAsync(() => {
+	return products.transaction(() => {
 		let shoe = products.get('shoe')
 		// this is performed atomically, so we can guarantee no other processes
 		// modify this entry before we write the new value